quicwg/base-drafts/draft-ietf-quic-transport.md

 is sent on an empty STREAM frame, the offset in the STREAM frame MUST be one greater than the last data byte sent on this stream.

-Both endpoints have a subjective view of the state of a stream that could be different when frames are in transit.
+The recipient of a frame which changes stream state will have a delayed view of the state of a stream while the frame is in transit.
 Endpoints do not coordinate the creation of streams; they are created unilaterally by either endpoint.
 The negative consequences of a mismatch in states are limited to the "closed" state after sending RST_STREAM, where frames might be received for some time after closing.
+Endpoints SHOULD use acknowledgments to understand the peer's subjective view of stream state at any given time.

 Streams have the following states: